NREL-MODAQ2/.github/profile/README.md

 NREL-MODAQ2 Organization.

-Please see our github pages at https://nrel.github.io/MODAQ2/
+Please see documentation on MODAQ 2 at https://nrel.github.io/MODAQ2/